pubkey/eth-crypto/tutorials/signed-data.md

 const recieverIdentity = EthCrypto.createIdentity();
 ```

 Then we start a local testnet to use later.
-At the testnet, we givbe the creatorIdentity a balance of 10 ether.
+At the testnet, we give the `creatorIdentity` a balance of 10 ether.
+We also give one ether to the `recieverIdentity` so we have enough gas to send transactions.

 ```javascript
 const Web3 = require('web3');